Remote Learning Gallery

 Although the term started in a way that we did not expect, we are very proud of the way that our children have responded to the various challenges of home learning.
-I am now both delighted to tell you that every pupil in the Academy from Reception through to Year 6 have been issued with a Chromebook, and to share with you some of the amazing work pupils have been able to submit.
+I am now delighted to tell you that every pupil in the Academy from Reception through to Year 6 has been issued with a Chromebook, and would like to share with you some of the amazing work pupils have been able to submit.

 Last year during ‘lockdown’, only 25% of the children who attended Gateway were able to access online learning resources regularly.
 Most children relied on printed versions.
 This meant that children had to wait for their teachers weekly wellbeing call to receive feedback and help with their work.

 This time during the current “lockdown”, we have seen the percentage of children accessing our daily ‘live learning’ lessons and the online learning resources posted via google classroom and Seesaw, increase every week.
 Our children now receive daily feedback on their work and, most importantly, guidance when they need help.

 This is because children, from Reception to Year 6, can now borrow a Chromebook, and means that everyone can take part in taught ‘live learning’ lessons and view pre-recorded lessons.
 Children are able to share their work with their teachers and teachers can give feedback and guidance to children.